-Targets State Entity Name Date Targets Transmitted Transmitted to the State Targets Metropolitan Planning Organization Name Date Targets Transmitted Transmitted to the Metropolitan Transportation Commission Metropolitan Planning Organization
+Targets Transmitted to the Metropolitan Planning Organization Name Date Targets Transmitted Metropolitan Planning Organization Metropolitan Transportation Commission

 SAFETY MANAGEMENT POLICY

 AC Transit is committed to plan and deliver bus service in ways that promote the health and safety of our customers, our employees, contractors and the general public; and sets the direction for developing a Public Transportation Agency Safety Plan (PTASP) based on the Safety Management Systems approach.
 AC Transit Public Transportation Agency Safety Plan includes the processes and procedures necessary for implementing Safety Management Systems and processes for safety risk management, safety assurance and safety promotion.
 Appendix 1 identifies AC Transit's Board policy No. 480 Safety Management Systems Policy.